rlk/picker/README.md

 			- degree
 			- tone

-- You can map a pitch onto a semitone, but you can't map a semitone onto a pitch.
+- You can map a pitch onto a pitch class, but you can't map a pitch class onto a pitch.

 - Example outputs